 So, depending on which extensions the merchant selects, WooCommerce could work out to be the slightly more cost-effective option, but this will walk hand in hand with the price tag of time investment which brings us on nicely to our next point:

-Shopify vs WooCommerce - Setup and Usability
+WooCommerce or Shopify - Setup and Usability

 When it comes to the setup and usability of these two ecommerce platforms, we can say with some certainty that there is a clear winner.

-All merchants will need to do to get started is visit their site and hit the signup button.
+All merchants will need to do to get started is visit their Shopify site and hit the signup button.
 Then, follow Shopify’s basic setup wizard to easily create a unique Shopify store, kitted out with only the greatest features and tools.

-Then, once your website is set up and ready to go, the process of managing an online business with the platform is very simple, as the Shopify dashboard provides each of its merchants with easy access to every feature that they could need to run a successful online store.
+Then, once your Shopify website is set up and ready to go, the process of managing an online business with the platform is very simple, as the Shopify dashboard provides each of its merchants with easy access to every feature that they could need to run a successful online store.

 The plugin itself is simple to work with, but outside of that, store owners will need to install a WordPress theme and set up a domain name and hosting account themselves.